 In addition to providing regularly scheduled visits and checks for medical reasons, home health care workers in the Mount Vernon area can also help with giving their patients a social experience and reduce the feelings of loneliness.
-Sometimes this is as simple greeting their patents/clients at every visit.
+Sometimes this is as simple greeting their patents/patients at every visit.
 They can even ask how they’re doing, and keep asking until they are given an honest, accurate answer.

-Because many of the nurses, therapist and other professional staff have training in physical, mental and emotional health, they’re likely to be able to pick up if a regular client is feeling particularly lonely.
+Because many of the nurses, therapist and other professional staff have training in physical, mental and emotional health, they’re likely to be able to pick up if a regular patient is feeling particularly lonely.
 Hospice nurses also are skilled at listening while people share their concerns, fears and anxieties.

-Part of the home health care experience can also include non-medical care that could make a client feel well cared for and less isolated.
+Part of the home health care experience can also include non-medical care that could make a patient feel well cared for and less isolated.
 Homemaker services can include light housekeeping, meal preparation, and assistance with local errands.

 Looking for ways to push back loneliness can be a constant process, but there’s plenty that seniors and others in home health care situations in the Mount Vernon area can do.

 - Look for social or support groups.
 Perhaps there’s a club, charity or social group that can interest you.
 Your health care provider or a local medical center may also be able to provide info about support groups, which could be handy if you have certain medical conditions.
 Some diseases may make people feel like they’re the only ones battling them, so it’s refreshing to be around others in the same boat.